 She considered her debut screen test for Universal Pictures to be so bad that she ran screaming from the projection room.

-Her third husband Arthur Farnsworth died after a fall on Hollywood Boulevard in which he took a blow to the head.
+Her second husband Arthur Farnsworth died after a fall on Hollywood Boulevard in which he took a blow to the head.
 He had shortly before banged his head on a train between LA and New England, followed by another fall down the stairway at their New Hampshire home.
+This is the only marriage of hers that ended in death, not divorce.

 It is said that one of her real true loves was director William Wyler but he was married and refused to leave his wife.